Child Welfare Policy

 For clarity purposes, Teen-Turn hosting companies are often referred to as employers and Teen-Turn participants referred to as employees.
 A child is a Teen-Turn participant aged 15 or 14.

-Published here are Teen-Turn’s Protection of Young Persons in Employment Guidelines:
+Available upon request Teen-Turn’s Protection of Young Persons in Employment Guidelines:

 Teen-Turn Protection of Young Persons in Employment Guidelines